At the art museum, they were giving lectures to several small groups of school children.

 and the other was the New Pioneer Lunar Utility Vehicle LUV 1989 by Paul Hudson, brainstorming or glory days of the open cockpit.

-Why I liked this piece was his usage of the colors of orange and red, how they represented sunrise on the moon.
-The hot colors were not inviting and even the rocks looked hot.
+What I liked about this piece was his use of the colors orange and red, which he used to represent sunrise on the moon.
+The hot colors were not inviting, and even the rocks looked hot.

-The clouds swirled around as the two astronauts worked to set up a satellite communication to earth.
+The clouds swirled as the two astronauts worked to set up satellite communication with Earth.

-There was a room of Expression and Discovery which held a painting I liked called The Sacred Spring, by Robert Lewis.
-It was 21 1/4 x 25 1/2 inches made in 1975.
+There was a room called Expression and Discovery that held a painting I liked, The Sacred Spring, by Robert Lewis.
+It was 21 1/4 x 25 1/2 inches, made in 1975.

 The painting has a soft yet rustic, outdoor texture.

-The colors were muted and the people were small and distorted.
-There was a tree that appeared to be growing out from under a rock bank, which overlooked a spring.
+The colors were muted, and the people were small and distorted.
+There was a tree that appeared to be growing out from under a rock bank overlooking a spring.

 It also gave a shadow covering the small spring.

-The picture had depth, yet it held a mystery to it.
+The picture had depth, yet it held a mystery.

 There were a few Japanese Netsuke figures made of ivory and bronze.